-ISL6307B has two levels of overcurrent protection.
-Each phase is protected from a sustained overcurrent condition on a delayed basis, while the combined phase currents are protected on an instantaneous basis.
+ISL6326B has two levels of overcurrent protection.
+Each phase is protected from a sustained overcurrent condition by limiting its peak current, while the combined phase currents are protected on an instantaneous basis.

-In instantaneous protection mode, the ISL6307B takes advantage of the proportionality between the load current and the average current, I{AVC} , to detect an overcurrent condition.
+In instantaneous protection mode, ISL6326B utilizes the sensed average current $I{AVG}$ to detect an overcurrent condition.
 See the Channel-Current Balance section for more detail on how the average current is measured.
-The average current is continually compared with a constant $100\mu A$ reference current as shown in Figure 12.
+The average current is continually compared with a constant $85\mu A$ reference current, as shown in Figure 9.
 Once the average current exceeds the reference current, a comparator triggers the converter to shutdown.